blocksds/sdk/docs/content/technical/devkitarm_porting_guide.md

 ## 1. Introduction

+This guide applies to projects that don't use Calico or devkitARM's libnds 2.0.
+Migrating projects that use Calico is outside of scope for BlocksDS.

-In most cases, porting devkitARM projects to BlocksDS should be relatively easy.
+For older devkitARM projects, porting them projects to BlocksDS should be relatively easy.
 BlocksDS includes most of the NDS functionality provided by devkitARM.
 For simple projects, only minor changes should be required.

 ## 2. New build system